The nephew is bad, bad, bad. Both parents he gets it from, the poor little guy. He's doomed. But he has his moments.

 And he's on YouTube, watching videos of people playing video games, listening to them talk.
 And I ask him, why don't you just play the game yourself instead of watch other people play it?
 He looks at me like I've just revealed the secrets of the world to him.
 And then his face twists-up.
 And out comes an excuse, the rationalization, that he has to watch how it's played first so that he'll know how to play.
 We learn better by doing, I say, and walk away knowing he won't understand.

 But there's opportunity here with these iPads.
-It's unfortunate that those already taking advantage of this opportunity are pumping junk.
-But that's how it goes, peoples's greed.
+It's unfortunate that those already taking advantage of this opportunity, however, are pumping junk.
+But that's how it goes, peoples's greed, quick and easy.
 But as addicted to these iPads—these tools of technology—it seems these kids become, so naturally able to understand and operate them, why not use this for good?
-Why not educate through entertainment than pump this junk food that's being served instead?
+Why not educate through entertainment than pump this junk food that's currently being served instead?
 The tools are here.
 It's only the message that needs changed.